lumwb/covid-cluster-frontend/README.md

 ### To Improve:
-- State / Prop passing amongst component
+- Proper state / prop passing amongst component
 - UI of input fields and buttons
 - Dynamically determine size of hexagons based on number of hexagons
 - Highlight border of clusters when calling get cluster neighbors